greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/EXPLAIN.html.md

 :   Display additional information regarding the plan.
 Specifically, include the output column list for each node in the plan tree, schema-qualify table and function names, always label variables in expressions with their range table alias, and always print the name of each trigger for which statistics are displayed.
 This parameter defaults to `FALSE`if you omit it; specify `VERBOSE true` to enable it.

 COSTS
 :   Include information on the estimated startup and total cost of each plan node, as well as the estimated number of rows and the estimated width of each row.
-This parameter defaults to `TRUE` if you omit it; specify `COSTS false` to disable it.
+This parameter defaults to `TRUE` if you omit it; specify `COSTS false` to deactivate it.

 BUFFERS
 :   Include information on buffer usage.
 Specifically, include the number of shared blocks hit, read, dirtied, and written, the number of local blocks hit, read, dirtied, and written, and the number of temp blocks read and written.
 A *hit* means that a read was avoided because the block was found already in cache when needed.
 Shared blocks contain data from regular tables and indexes; local blocks contain data from temporary tables and indexes; while temp blocks contain short-term working data used in sorts, hashes, Materialize plan nodes, and similar cases.
 The number of blocks *dirtied* indicates the number of previously unmodified blocks that were changed by this query; while the number of blocks *written* indicates the number of previously-dirtied blocks evicted from cache by this backend during query processing.
 The number of blocks shown for an upper-level node includes those used by all its child nodes.
 In text format, only non-zero values are printed.
 This parameter may only be used when `ANALYZE` is also enabled.
 This parameter defaults to `FALSE` if you omit it; specify `BUFFERS true` to enable it.